ruuvi/ruuvi.nrflabeler.py/README.md

 Install submodules with `git submodule update --init`

 # Usage
-Run `python3 main.py --help` to show all the possible arguments.
+Generate a DYMO XML label with Dymo Connect software.
+Be sure to save the file with UTF-8 encoding and convert the encoding if necessary.
+If you enter "xx:xx:xx:xx:xx:xx" to the label template, it will get replaced by the MAC address of the tag.
+This also works on text inside QR code.
+String "SENSOR" will get replaced by text argument provided in commandline.

 The program reads MAC address of nRF52 and sends the address to labelwriter as a QR code.
 You can additionally specify a firmware which has softdevice, bootloader and application to flash on RuuviTag.
-If you flash the firmware, the firmware filename is added to QR-code.

-If you want to include a logo, you can use `--icon` + png file.

-If you don't specify `--print` only a preview is generated instead of the label.
-If you specify `--print` and `--preview` you'll get a preview before starting the print.
+Run `python3 main.py --help` to show all the possible arguments.

-A full example: `python3 main.py --text "Ruuvi Innovations" --icon ruuvi.png --fw ruuvi_firmware_full_2.5.9.hex --print`
+A full example: `python3 main.py --text "RuuviTag" --fw ruuvi_firmware_full_2.5.9.hex --print sample.dymo`
+__note__ on Windows machines, use `python` instead of `python3`